hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 ### General
 Q: What is Hyper_ ?
-> Hyper_ is a container cloud service.
-It is designed to make container hosting **simple and secure** for developers.
+> Hyper_ is a secure container cloud service.
+It is designed for developers to run container in production **simple and secure**.

 Q: How is Hyper_ different than typical container services?
 > **Simple, Secure, Save**!